 If total thyroidectomy was performed, thyroid hormone replacement will be required forever.
 If hormones are not taken, symptoms of hypothyroidism will occur which will reduce quality of life and increase mortality.
 Hormone levels will be tested in two to four weeks after surgery and then hormones will be started or adjusted as required until proper levels have been achieved.

 If partial thyroidectomy was performed, the need to take thyroid hormones after surgery varies.
 Most people, about 70%, who have normal thyroid hormone levels before surgery will still have normal levels after surgery and will not require hormone therapy.
-Some people have normal hormone levels before surgery but have a diseased gland that is barely able to produce enough hormone for proper function.
-After removal of one thyroid lobe, the remaining lobe is unable to produce enough hormone and thyroid hormone levels will fall after surgery into the low range.
-For patients who have total thyroid gland removal, hormone therapy is needed and typically about one half the normal dose is begun two weeks after surgery.
-Hormone levels are tested every 3 to 4 weeks until stable.
+Some people have normal hormone levels before surgery but have a diseased gland that is barely able to produce enough hormones for proper function.
+After removal of one thyroid lobe, if the remaining lobe is unable to produce enough hormones thyroid hormone levels will fall and hormones will be needed.
+A blood test for thyroid hormones is obtained three to four weeks after surgery.

 Need for additional surgery

 The surgical plan is known in advance for most patients but some have undiagnosed disease.
 In these patients removal of the mass is planned by removing the lobe of the thyroid which contains the mass.
 The specimen is then examined by the pathologist.
 If the pathologist confirms cancer, total gland removal is planned.
-In some cases, especially follicular cell tumors, the pathologist will not give a solid diagnosis and will defer their opinion to final processing.
-If they confirm a cancer by final pathology, a second operation may be indicated to remove the remaining thyroid gland.
+In some cases, especially follicular cell tumors, the pathologist will not give a final diagnosis and will defer their opinion to final processing.
+If a cancer is confirmed by, a second operation may be indicated to remove the remaining thyroid gland.
 This happens in about 5% of patients.

 After thyroid lobotomy the gland should not re-grow unless a significant remnant is left.
 In some cases this is done on purpose to prevent injury to the nerve, especially when scar tissue is present.
 Re-growth on the operative side is very uncommon.
 In some patients the opposite side will grow over time.
-The lobe may have been left originally because it was normal and because it was still active and able to produce all the thyroid hormone needed.
-In these patients, the decision to remove the remaining lobe rests with the same indications as above-a large nodule or one which is suspicious for cancer.
+The lobe may have been left because it was normal and because it was still active and able to produce thyroid hormone.
+In these patients, the decision to remove the remaining lobe depends upon the same indications as above-a large nodule or one which is suspicious for cancer.

 Thyroid cancer treatment is a complex topic.
 Surgical treatment by thyroidectomy, either one lobe or total gland removal is the typical treatment.
 If a cancer is known at the time of surgery lymph nodes are also removed to see if cancer has spread from the thyroid gland to other sites.
 Once surgery has been performed tests are obtained to plan for additional treatment.
 Please see the separate discussion on thyroid cancer.

-Low calcium levels: The parathyroid glands are located around the thyroid gland.
+The parathyroid glands are located around the thyroid gland.
 Four glands are present in most people with two glands on each side.
 Each gland is about the size of a lentil bean or a small apple seed.
 Parathyroid glands produce parathyroid hormone which regulates the amount of calcium in the blood.
 Calcium is important and if the parathyroid glands are removed or damaged, calcium levels in the blood will drop.
 Removal of a parathyroid gland or injury may occur during thyroid surgery and if this occurs, symptoms of low calcium may occur.
 Symptoms begin with tingling of the face in the region around the mouth and nose.
 Generalized weakness and increased numbness and tingling occur as calcium levels become lower.
 Nerves become more excitable and if calcium levels become too low, seizures and heart rhythm abnormalities may also occur.
 If the glands were damaged, they usually recover but calcium pills and vitamin D pills are used for several weeks after surgery.
 If all four parathyroid glands were removed, calcium supplements will be required forever and certain activities may be adversely affected like exercise tolerance as muscle cramping is more common.
-Low calcium levels due parathyroid gland injury is much more common in those who have total thyroidectomy because all four glands are at risk of injury, patients with thyroid cancer, and patients who have thyroiditis.
+Low calcium levels due parathyroid gland injury is much more common in those who have total thyroidectomy, patients with cancer, and those with thyroiditis because all four glands are at risk of injury.